openflighthpc/power-server/README.md

 The `variables` parameter is used to customise the command on a per node basis.
 They can be referenced using standard bash syntax: `$var1`, `$var2`, etc. The value is pulled from the nodes hash as described below.

-The server will always a `success` boolean value based on the exit code of the script.
+API requests will always respond with a `success` boolean value based on the exit code of the script.
 An exit value of 0 is considered a successful request.
 To prevent the client applications from hanging, the scripts may choose to exit 0 before the action has fully completed.
-This means a `success` response only means the action was submitted correctly NOT that it has completed correctly.
+This means successful response only indicate the action was submitted correctly NOT that it has completed correctly.
 All non zero exit codes are considered failures with the following exception.

 The `status` command has two exit codes that are considered "successes", 0 and `status_off_exit_code`.
 An exit code of 0 must be returned if the node is currently running.
 The `status_off_exit_code` defaults to 255 and must be returned if the node is offline.
 All other exit codes are failures and the state of the node is undetermined.

 NOTE: `Starting` and `Stopping` States
 The API only supports nodes in `on` or `off` power states.
 Transitionary states (such as `starting`/`stopping`) are not supported and can not be communicated through the API.
-In these cases, the scripts should return a failure exit code.
-They may however return either 0 or `status_off_exit_code`.
-There is no preference for the last known state versus the likely future state in this situation.
+In these cases, the `status` script should return a failure exit code but may return either 0 or `status_off_exit_code`.
+There is no preference for the last known state versus the likely future state.

 #### Adding the Nodes